bifurcationkit/BifurcationKitDocs.jl/docs/src/capabilities.md

 ## Capabilities related to Homoclinic orbits

-This is available through the plugin [HclinicBifurcationKit.jl](https://github.com/bifurcationkit/HclinicBifurcationKit.jl).
+These are available through the plugin [HclinicBifurcationKit.jl](https://github.com/bifurcationkit/HclinicBifurcationKit.jl).
 Please see the [specific docs](https://bifurcationkit.github.io/HclinicBifurcationKit.jl/dev/) for more information.

 - compute Homoclinic to Hyperbolic Saddle Orbits (HomHS) using Orthogonal collocation or Standard shooting
 - compute bifurcation of HomHS